sam-k0/GMS_BuildToolchain/README.md

 }
 ```
 It makes sense to have one file per project, in your GM-Project directory.<br>
-To use it, drag and drop the `runnerfile` onto the executable.
+To use it, drag and drop the `runnerconfig` onto the executable.
 <br>
 You should see GameMaker Studio compiling and running the game.